📏 Blood Pressure Measurement Standards

 Pre-measurement Prep

-30 minutes prior: Empty bladder, avoid caffeine, exercise, and smoking
+30 minutes prior: Empty bladder, avoid caffeine, exercise, and smoking2

 ⏰ Timing matters for accuracy